Vinicius-566/Vinicius-566/README.md

-- 👋 Hi, I’m @Vinicius-566
+- 👋 Hi, I’m @Vinicius-577
-- 👀 I’m interested in ...
+- 👀 I’m interested in javascript
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me ...

 <!---
-Vinicius-566/Vinicius-566 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Vinicius-577/Vinicius-577 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->